Our full details are:

 We may process the following categories of personal data about you:

-We do not collect any sensitive personal data about you, except with your explicit consent if necessary to fulfill a contract of mandate with you.
+We do not collect any sensitive personal data about you, except with your consent if necessary to fulfill a contract of engagement with you.

 We do not carry out automated decision making or any type of automated profiling.